TR94/Kiwi-cocktail-bar/README.md

 The final colour palette is:
-Hex colour #F1F2EF, “off-white” used for background space Hex colour #9CACA7, “light grey” used for text
-Hex colour #4D6971,  “matt blue” used for the logo and background space to contrast with the off-white
+Hex colour #F1F2EF, “off-white” used for background space Hex colour #385C76,  “matt blue” used for the logo and heading text to contrast with the off-white Standard body text colour (black) was used for the text

 ### Font:
 The font of the logo is a key consideration for the branding of the site.
 Using Google Fonts, the logo font used is “Comfortaa”.